Seabreg/wifiScanMap/Results.md

 Don't forget that for each separate device, you are able to find where you scanned it, how many times, when and to wich other spot it was connected...

+## Localize yourself without GPS

+As google do, once you have mapped your way, you can then localize your device without GPS, only using closest essid/bssid couples.

+That is done for example to find droppable [esp8266-wifiScanMap](https://github.com/mehdilauters/esp8266-wifiScanMap) positions.

 ## Going further

 - All these scan were mainly done thanks to 2 Raspberries pi, one with a serial GPS and an external battery pack, and the other at a fixed position to monitor people every day at the same place.